wso2/ETAC/outlooks/blockchain4integration_outlook.md

 The absence of standards will continue to be a source of friction, particularly as organizations compete to create de-facto standards and build industry adoption around them.

 ## Friction
-The blockchain outlook identified the following cases of friction:
+In previously published [blockchain outllook](https://github.com/wso2/ETAC/blob/master/ETAC.md)][27], the authors have identified the following cases of friction:
 * An absence of methods for verifying and limiting risks
 * A lack of governance around the blockchain code base (e.g., when and how it can be forked)
 * The complexity of many blockchain-based applications (e.g., smart contracts)
 * A shortage of tools within current blockchain ecosystems to help users debug their applications

-Most of the above risks stem from smart contracts ( see [blockchain outlook](https://github.com/wso2/ETAC/blob/master/ETAC.md)[27] for details).
+Most of the above risks stem from smart contracts ( see [blockchain outlook](https://github.com/wso2/ETAC/blob/master/ETAC.md) [27] for details).
 Among the four architecture patterns, the IAM and Auditable History or Workspace patterns does not use smart contracts.
 Therefore, none of the above risks apply.

-The subscription part of the Registry or Marketplace and Smart Contracts and Managed Things architecture patterns need custom smart contracts.
+The subscription part of the "Registry or Marketplace" and "Smart Contracts and Managed Things" architecture patterns need custom smart contracts.
 Therefore, they are susceptible to all four frictions.

 # Future
 ## Risks

-In previously published works [[27](https://github.com/wso2/ETAC/blob/master/ETAC.md)], the authors have identified several risks associated with blockchain: irrevocability, regulator absence, regulator response, unpredictability, and quantum cryptography.
+In previously published [blockchain outllook](https://github.com/wso2/ETAC/blob/master/ETAC.md)][27], the authors have identified several risks associated with blockchain: irrevocability, regulator absence, regulator response, unpredictability, and quantum cryptography.

 Among them, irrevocability is the risk induced by the immutability of blockchain: if a mistake is made, the transaction can’t be recalled.
 Most real-life scenarios support some form of “appeal,” and this is a concern for some use cases.